SPAAM-community/AncientMetagenomeDir/ancientmetagenome-environmental/README.md

 > :warning: Mandatory value

+## sedimentary_sequence

+- Sediment only
+- Identifier for sequence sample was taken from, e.g. core_3, or zone_a19
+- Typically cores, or quadrant of excavation
+- Missing value: `NA`

+## depth

+- Sediment only
+- Depth of sample from top of sequence (cm)
+- If reported as a range (e.g. 130-132 cm), take approximate mid-point

 ## sample_name

-- Unique identifier for that sample as used in publication
+- Unique identifier for that sample as used in the publication
+- If samples are referred to by multiple names, use the most informative
+- If samples cannot be **directly** linked to data files by any names in the publication, generate names in the format e.g. [sequence]\_[depth]\_[original name]

 > :warning: Mandatory value